Overview

 Unlike traditional talk therapies like cognitive-behavioral therapy (CBT), which often engages the mind, somatic therapy focuses on working with the body to help individuals become more aware of sensations like tension, relaxation, pain, and comfort.
 They may start to use these sensations as a pathway to healing and emotional regulation.

-Because somatic therapy works under the principle that trauma and intense emotions can become caught in the body, this modality utilizes techniques designed to recognize and release those difficult emotions.
-Below are examples of techniques and modalities used to perform somatic therapy.
+Because somatic therapy works under the principle that trauma and intense emotions can become caught in the body, this therapy utilizes techniques designed to recognize and release those difficult emotions.
+Below are examples of somatic therapies, techniques and modalities used to perform somatic therapy.

 Resourcing